-Under Delaware law, a corporation's certificate of incorporation (i) may permit stockholders to act by written consent if such action is signed by all stockholders, (ii) may permit stockholders to act by written consent signed by stockholders having the minimum number of votes that would be necessary to take such action at a meeting or (iii) may prohibit actions by written consent.
+DELAWARE re law, at any meeting of stockholders, a ay designate another person to act for such proxy, but no such proxy shall be voted or er three years from its date, unless the proxy longer period. re law, a corporation's certificate of i) may permit stockholders to act by written a action is signed by all stockholders, (ii) may lders to act by written consent signed by aving the minimum number of votes that ssary to take such action at a meeting or bit actions by written consent. re law, unless otherwise provided in a ertificate of incorporation, a stockholder doe on of law, possess preemptive rights to lditional issuances of the corporation's stock.